djbdnscurve6:

 tcp-active Number of queries that dnscache has received via TCP but not yet responded to or dropped.

-This line indicates that dnscache transmitted a query.
+This line indicates that dnscache transmitted the query to the responsible name server.

 Field Meaning